 |Query graphs with the Explorer||✓||✓||✓||✓||✓|

-In January 2021, we made three changes to our role structure:
+In January 2021, we made the following changes to our role structure:

-Billing Managers cannot see or manage graphs in their organizations, but they can:
+Members with the Billing Manager role can't see or manage graphs in their organizations, but they can:

 - Remove members from the organization